Vietnam Young Academy (VYA) aims:

 The constitution of VYA can be found here

-The Global Young Academy (GYA), grew out of discussions amongst top young scientists attended this meeting.
+The Global Young Academy (GYA), grew out of discussions amongst top young scientists who attended this meeting.

 One of the major aims of GYA is to support the establishment, development of and cooperation and networking with National Young Academies (NYA).

-Square and circle presents earth and sun in Vietnam folklore.
-We do not only have beautiful blue sky but also deep blue sea surrounded the country.
+Square and circle present earth and sun in Vietnam folklore.
+We do not only have a beautiful blue sky but also a deep blue sea surrounded the country.
 The Red dot presenting Hanoi capital city, and the two Blue dots in the Pacific Ocean represents Hoang Sa and Truong Sa Islands.